glandfried/TrueSkillThroughTime/README.md

 ### The History of the ATP

-The following figure presents the learning curves of some famous players in ATP history.
+The following figure presents **the learning curves of some famous players in ATP history**.

 ![atp](static/atp.png)